ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/how-to/perform-operations-lazily.dotnet.markdown

 {NOTE: }
 <a id="runQuery" /> __Run query__

-* A Query can be executing a lazily.
+* A Query can be executing a __lazily__.
-  Learn more about running queries lazily in [Lazy queries](../../../client-api/session/querying/how-to-perform-queries-lazily).
+  Learn more about running queries lazily in [lazy queries](../../../client-api/session/querying/how-to-perform-queries-lazily).

 {CODE lazy_Query@ClientApi\Session\HowTo\Lazy.cs /}
 {NOTE/}